A1Arunrut/ARBTC/README.md

 # ARbtc Wallet

-An Optical Bitcoin (ARbtc) wallet that allows you to store, send ARbtc, receive ARbtc with focus on security and simplicity.
+An Arunrut Bitcoin (ARbtc) wallet that allows you to store, send ARbtc, receive ARbtc with focus on security and simplicity.

 ARbtc is an experimental currency based on Bitcoin.
 The aim is to reduce the environmental impact of mining using low-energy miners.
-See more on https://powx.org.

 Soon on Google Play.